 How Much to Tip for Thai Massages

 Indulging in a Thai massage is an excellent way to unwind, improve blood circulation, and alleviate stress for an hour or two.
-Most establishments display prices on a board outside their shops, ranging from 200 baht to 300 baht for a 50-minute Thai massage and increasing for specialized techniques like herbal or body scrub massages.
+Most establishments display prices on a board outside their shops, ranging from 200 baht to 300 baht plus for a 50-minute Thai massage and increasing for specialized techniques like herbal or body scrub massages.
 A customary practice is to tip 50-100 baht for a basic 50-90 minute massage.
-Personally, when opting for a basic Thai massage, I find tipping 80-100 baht appropriate, provided I’m satisfied with the service.
+For 2 hour massages, tip at least 100 baht.

 Exploring bustling streets in a taxi or tuk-tuk is an adventure, and while tipping isn’t a widespread practice, expressing appreciation is always welcomed.
 Consider rounding up the fare to the nearest convenient amount or leaving a small token of gratitude for the driver’s service.
 Embrace the positive exchange as you acknowledge their efforts in making your journey smoother and more enjoyable.
 Simplify the tipping process by rounding up; for instance, if your fare was 57 baht, just round up and give the driver 60 baht.